 The eye doctor wasn’t very nice.
 After the examination, he told Mom I was playing games.
 He said I was just being lazy, and that there was nothing wrong with me a good psychiatrist couldn’t fix.
 I was devastated.
 I was even more devastated when it became apparent that Mom believed him over me.
 For the next three months, I was punished for not being able to see things.
-My parents said acting like that was

 I went to my guidance counselor at school.
 We researched ways vision could be affected by diet, stress, and other psychological issues.
 I brought my findings home to my parents to show them the doctor was wrong.
 My persistence paid off.
 Mom made another eye appointment for me with another doctor.

 This one was very nice.
 He took his time, and after the examination, said “You’re not crazy.
 Something is wrong.
 I’m not sure what it is, but I can assure you that you’re not crazy.
 I want to send you to a specialist.”